anish-krishnan/Syft/README.md

 # Syft

-## Improving social communication starting with speech.
+## Improving social communication starting with speech

 ### It's okay, we know you're not alone